DS-100/fa23/syllabus.md

 - All lab autograder tests are visible.
 - We will not be having lab sections for Data 100/200 this semester.
 Rather, we'll provide extensive lab support on Ed and an accompanying video walkthroughs.
 For Data 200S students, please contact us.
 - All labs are intended to take about an hour.
-- Lab submissions are mandatory for students enrolled in Data 100.
+- Lab submissions are mandatory for students enrolled in Data 100 and Data 200S.
 Lab submissions are not mandatory for students enrolled in Data 200.
 See the [Policies](#policies) section for the submission grace period.

 ### Exams